sergei-mironov/htvm/README.md

 TVM in a nutshell
 -----------------

-TVM framework extends [Halide](https://halide-lang.org) principles to the Machine Learning domain.
-It offeres (a) EDSLs for defining and hand-optimizing ML models (b) export/import facilities for translating models from other frameworks such as TensorFlow and (c) compiler to binary code for a variety of supported platforms, including LLVM (x86, arm), CUDA, OpenCL, Vulcan, ROCm, FPGAs and even
+TVM framework extends [Halide](https://halide-lang.org) principles to Machine Learning domain.
+It offers (a) EDSLs for defining and hand-optimizing ML models (b) export/import facilities for translating models from other frameworks such as TensorFlow and (c) compiler to binary code for a variety of supported platforms, including LLVM (x86, arm), CUDA, OpenCL, Vulcan, ROCm, FPGAs and even